 Replacing costly textbooks with open educational resources (OER) shows promise to reduce students’ cost of college attendance significantly while maintaining, or perhaps even improving learning outcomes.
-In August 2013, the MOST initiative began as a collaboration between the USM Student Council and the Kirwan Center to support faculty adoption of freely available, openly licensed instructional materials for their courses.
-To date, 66 courses at 14 institutions across Maryland have switched to OER, impacting over 3,800 students and saving them $141 per course on average, or $550,000 cumulatively.
-Assuming those courses have continued to be offered once per year with level enrollments, we are estimating a cumulative cost savings to students of approximately $1.6 million in 3 short years.
+In August 2013, the M.O.S.T. initiative began as a collaboration between the USM Student Council and the Kirwan Center to support faculty adoption of freely available, openly licensed instructional materials for their courses.
+From Spring 2014 - Spring 2018, 89 courses at 19 institutions across Maryland have switched to OER, saving students $141 per course on average or approximately $3.4 million cumulatively.

 All workshops will take place at bwtech@UMBC South (1450 South Rolling Road, Arbutus, MD 21227).
 Participants should bring a laptop and power cable.
 Lunch will be provided.

 November 9th - 9:00 a.m. – 12:00 p.m.

 November 10th - 1:00 – 4:00 p.m.